jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 8210.0
+>The average increase in cases for the last seven days is: 7177.0
 >
->The last time cases per day were this high was Dec 23 2020: 1 day ago.
+>The last time cases per day were this high was Dec 24 2020: 2 days ago.
 >
->The seven day average then was: 8579 cases.
+>The seven day average then was: 8210 cases.

 >
->The last time cases per day was lower than this was Dec 04 2020: 20 days ago.
+>The last time cases per day was lower than this was Dec 25 2020: 1 day ago.
 >
->The seven day average then was: 8165 cases.
+>The seven day average then was: 6827 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Dec 04 2020.
+>The lowest 7 day average reported cases per day in the last three weeks was on Dec 25 2020.
 >
->This was 20 days ago.
-The average was 8165 cases per day.
+>This was 1 days ago.
+The average was 6827 cases per day.
 >
->The current 7 day average case rate is an increase of 0.6 percent with respect to that minimum.
+>The current 7 day average case rate is an increase of 5.1 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 371
+>The average increase in hospitalizations per day for the last seven days is: 280
 >
 >Today marks the lowest 7 day average in hospitalizations in the last three weeks.